-The Dyarchy of Diocletian and Maximian, the geographical division of the Empire into East and West and the creation of seccessionist Britain by the Usurper Augustus, Carausius.
+The geographical division of the Empire into East and West, the institution of Diocletion's Tetrarchy, the creation of seccessionist Britain by the Usurper Augustus, Carausius and the subsequent invasion and restoration of Britain to the Empire by Constantius.
 Go to the Historical Background page.

-Includes coin portraits with titulature & legends (RIC VI, Londinium, Group I) plus brief Biographies, notes and a chronology of events relating to the Roman coinage produced in Britain during this period.
+Includes coin portraits with titulature & legends (RIC VI, Londinium, Group I) plus explanatory notes.
 Go to the Overview of the First Tetrarchy page.

 British Invasion Coinage of Constantius

 The production of "invasion folles" in Gaul using Lugdunese workers.
-The subsequent invasion and occupation of secessionist Britain and its restoration to the Roman Empire by Constantius.
 Go to the British Invasion Coinage of Constantius page.

 Post-Invasion Coinage Produced in Britain

-The re-opening of the London Mint by Constantius, the Intermediate Group coinage proposed by Bastien and the production of coins in Britain issued in the name of Constantius.
+The re-opening of the London Mint by Constantius, the Intermediate Group coinage proposed by Bastien and the early production of coins in Britain.
 Go to the Post-Invasion Coinage Produced in Britain page.
-2016-01-30

 Coin Images Gallery

-Includes legend inscriptions, coin sizes, weights, attribution information, notes and general commentary Go to the Coin Images Gallery page.
+Includes inscriptions, attribution information, notes and general commentary Go to the Coin Images Gallery page.

 Additions and Updates